 - Carmine (a food coloring)

-These other ingredients likely play no role in the effects or benefits of this supplement.
+These ingredients play no role in the effects or benefits of this supplement.

 Let's take a brief look at each ingredient separately.

-This is likely the main key ingredient in Amberen.
+This is the main key ingredient in Amberen.
 It's also called succinate acid.
-Yet, another name is “amber acid.” this is obviously where Amberen gets its name from.
+Yet, another name for it is “amber acid.”
+This is obviously where the supplement gets its name from.

 The Amberen.com website calls ammonium succinate a “Mitochondrial antioxidant” that blocks free radicals from doing damage.
 As an aside, the mitochondria are a hot topic in anti-aging research.
 Damage to the mitochondria seems to play a role in aging.
 Some supplements try to help the mitochondria too. for more on this see the reviews on: